Blog

 The first and foremost step to enterprise reporting is having a coherent and repeatable reporting strategy.
 Your strategy should contain protocols like:

 • Data Formatting and KPIs.
-Having a standard definition of data across the enterprise while keeping track of key performance indicators (what you need to report on) will keep all of your reports relevant and uniform.
+Having a standard definition of data across the enterprise while keeping track of key performance indicators (what you need to report on) will keep your reports relevant and uniform.

-• System and tools.
+• Systems and tools.
 Your tools should be self-service for employees to create near-real-time data visualizations and snapshots from their data sources.
 Having one that automates this process will help standardize formatting and other stylistic elements.

 • People and organization.
 Prioritize reports that link source data to the goals of the company.
-Then identify the best individuals to create those reports.

 • Reporting governance.
 Manage reporting and data access by defining rules and responsibilities of various data users for standard reporting, raw data, etc.